Yesterday was my birthday. I had a good but slightly odd day!

 I’ve had birthdays away from home before (I was in France for my 11th birthday, Germany for my 14th and Hong Kong for my 26th) but this felt a bit different.
 Not only was I away from everyone I know from back home, but I don’t know when I’ll next see most of them.
 And I wasn’t with my good friends here in China.
 I did feel a bit lonely.

-That said, I got some lovely messages and I need to spend some time replying to everyone – I was really touched that so many.
-And I’ll have another birthday next month when Matt is back in Shanghai.
+That said, I got some lovely messages and I need to spend some time replying to everyone – I was really touched that so many people got in touch.